ArabellaTech/Dockerfile-node-yarn-zsh-local/README.md

-# Dockerfile-node-yarn-zsh-local
+# node-yarn-zsh-local

-Dockerfile: kkarczmarczyk/node-yarn image extended with oh-my-zsh and libnotify for working on local machines.
+kkarczmarczyk/node-yarn image extended with oh-my-zsh and libnotify.
+Image is optimised to be use on local developer machines.